BUGS-NYU/violet/README.md

-# Gallatin (?)
+# Violet 🟣

-This directory serves as the monorepo for the "Albert Replacement" a.k.a.
-"Gallatin" project (the name is still under consideration).This won't be a fully fledged Albert replacement, but should serve as a very handy utility that goes hand in hand with Albert system.
+This directory serves as the monorepo for the **Violet** project.
+This won't be a fully fledged Albert replacement, but should serve as a very handy utility that goes hand in hand with Albert system.

 ## Project Name

+**EDIT:** For now, we are settling with the **Violet** name.

 Currently, we are calling this project "Gallatin", however we have some doubts about this name as it is also the name of an NYU school, Gallatin School of Individualized Studies.
 Feel free to suggest a new name for the project.
 Some possible names: